Ha Ji-won

 Jeon Hae-rim (born 28 June 1978), better known by her stage name Ha Ji-won is a South Korean actress.
 She is best known for the films Phone (2002), Sex Is Zero (2002), Miracle on 1st Street (2007), Tidal Wave (2009), Closer to Heaven (2009), and Pawn (2020), as well as the television series Damo (2003), Something Happened in Bali (2004), Hwang Jini (2006), Secret Garden (2010–2011), The King 2 Hearts (2012), and Empress Ki (2013–2014).

-She is one of South Korea's most sought after and critically acclaimed actresses, particularly known for her versatility in pulling off roles in various genres such as action, comedy, horror, drama, sports and medical.
+She is one of South Korea's most critically acclaimed actresses, particularly known for acting in various genres such as action, comedy, horror, drama, sports and medical.

 Early life and education

 Jeon Hae-rim was scouted by an agency when she was a senior high school student.
 The actress stated, "Ever since I was a little kid, I dreamed of becoming an actress.
 When I was a senior in high school, an agency contacted me after seeing my picture at a photography studio."
 She later graduated with a degree in Bachelor of Film and Television (BFTV) from Dankook University.
 In 2012, the actress revealed that she had failed over 100 auditions before her debut, "I passed my college entrance and written exams and was accepted to the department of theater and film.
 Before my debut, I auditioned for 100 or so projects but didn't get the roles."

 Jeon candidly revealed that she adopted "Ha Ji-won" as her stage name as a favor for her previous manager as it was the name of his first love.
 "When I was about to debut, the first love of my manager's name was Ha Ji-won.
 I think he wanted to at least use the name of his love that was not fulfilled.
 The first time I heard the name Ha Ji-won, I thought it was pretty and also bold."